What Causes Pinholes in Pottery Glaze and How To Prevent Them

 To avoid this problem, rinse the bisque, wipe it dry, wait for one hour, and glaze it.
 This way, you can reduce the amount of trapped air and produce fewer bubbles.

-Additionally, you can rub down all visible pinholes after applying the Glaze or add a thin layer of Glaze again after adding some water to it.
+Additionally, you can rub down all visible pinholes after applying the Glaze, or add a thin layer of Glaze again after adding some water.

 The Kiln Lacks Proper Airflow

-During the firing process, the decomposition of the clay body and glaze materials produces many byproducts in the form of gasses.
-You need oxygen to oxidize these products and take them out of the kiln and away from the glaze surface.
+During the firing process, the decomposition of the clay body and glaze materials produces many byproducts in the form of gases.
+You need oxygen to oxidize these products and remove them from the kiln and from the glaze surface.

 How To Prevent

-Make sure your Kiln has adequate airflow to let the air pass through all the ware.
+Make sure your Kiln has adequate airflow to allow air to pass through all the ware.
 Keeping the top peep open throughout the firing will help.
 Also, having a downdraft venting system.

 Pinholes can also form during cooldown, which makes it important to manage this process.
-This is because fast cooling freezes the bubbles before the Glaze has a chance to flow and get rid of the pinhole.
+This is because rapid cooling freezes the bubbles before the Glaze has a chance to flow and eliminate the pinhole.
 Smaller Kilns do cool down faster.
-Controlled cooling or having thicker bricks helps to slow down the cooling process.
+Controlled cooling or using thicker bricks helps slow the cooling process.

 The Single-Firing Process Can Reduce the Body’s Strength

 After crawling, pinholes are the second most common problem in single-fired pottery.
 As the name suggests, once-firing refers to the process of glazing the dried ware in one operation.
-It makes the bond between the Glaze and the Clay body weak, creating more gas during firing than bisque fired.
+It weakens the bond between the Glaze and the Clay body, creating more gas during firing than in bisque-fired.

 How To Prevent